 Modalert vs Modvigil vs Provigil

 From a chemical standpoint, there are few differences between these drugs.
-They often come in the same 200mg dose and use similar fillers and binders (used to make the tablets stay formed or avoid clogging the machines used to make it).
+They often come in the same 200 mg dose and use similar fillers and binders (used to help the tablets stay formed or avoid clogging the machines used to make it).

 The major difference between these products is the price.